Las Conchas Fire: Progression

-By the evening of the first day of the fire, no part was contained, according to local fire officials, and the county was put under voluntary evacuation.
+As per local fire officials, by the evening of the initial day of the wildfire, none of it had been brought under control, leading to a voluntary evacuation order for the county.
 The fire burned over 61,000 acres by the end of the day on June 27, pushed north by winds into the Pajarito Mountain Ski Area.
 The fire also burned south, threatening the town of Cochiti, New Mexico.
 On June 28, this estimate was increased to nearly 61,000 acres.
 On June 29, it was reported that the fire was 3 percent contained, 12 miles southwest of Los Alamos, and had burned nearly 70000 acre.
 By then the fire had pushed farther north into the land owned and held sacred by Santa Clara Pueblo.

 By June 30, the burned area had increased to over 103000 acre, making it the largest fire in New Mexico history (the previous largest was the 2003 Dry Lakes Fire, which burned over 94,000 acres).

 Mandatory evacuation orders were issued for Los Alamos on June 27, and Los Alamos National Laboratory was closed to all non-essential personnel.
 The evacuation order was lifted on July 3, at which time Los Alamos residents were allowed to return to their homes.
 The Los Alamos National Laboratory re-opened on July 6.
 As of July 14, 2011, the fire was 57% contained.

 On June 27, a one-acre spot fire burned on Los Alamos National Laboratory until firefighters extinguished it.
 Authorities reported that the fire did not threaten essential buildings.
 That was the only time the fire burned on lab property, as the fire then moved away.

 The fire was 100% contained on August 3 with efforts for recovery of the burned areas beginning shortly after.
+The Las Conchas Fire burned 156,000 acres in the end, much of it at high severity.